 The Global Gag Rule: America’s Deadly Export

-The policy that plucks U.S. dollars from any international health care initiative tied to abortion has been reinstated by President Trump—and a lot of African women are going to die as a result.
+The policy that plucks U.S. dollars from any international health care initiative tied to abortion has been reinstated by President Trump — and a lot of African women are going to die as a result.

 Photography by Nichole Sobecki

-Dr. Fred Gbagbo recognized the woman right away, even though the blood had drained from her face and was instead pooling between her legs.
+Fred Gbagbo recognized the woman right away, even though the blood had drained from her face and was instead pooling between her legs.
 There was no trace of the pushy, even demanding young woman in this listless body lying semiconscious in front of him.
 During their first encounter just hours earlier, he’d concluded that she was a devil trying to tempt angels.
 Now, seeing her so pale, he wasn’t so sure.

 That morning, she had interrupted a pre-work prayer he was conducting with other student doctors in the gynecology unit of a teaching hospital in Ghana; she was pregnant, she said, and she wanted an abortion.
 Gbagbo and his colleagues, devout Christians all, knew what to do.
 They told her no, preached her the Gospel, and sent her on her way, proud they had so uncompromisingly cast her out, certain they had deterred her from sin.